KseniaJuravel/Museomics_Fungi/README.md

 typing (MLST) (Plesken et al., 2021) combined to create a phylogeny.
 The MLST database consisted of 10 gene fragments representing published _B. cinerea_ strains that were sampled from 14 different plants from 12 countries over 12 years.
-The obtained cladogram shows the two museum strains as sister species with very high support (100 bootstrap value) and both were placed as sisters cladding to Bcin sp.
+The obtained cladogram for 9266 nucleotide positions in the alignment of 95 strains shows the two museum strains as sister species with very high support (100 bootstrap value) and both were placed as sisters cladding to Bcin sp.
 D12_BH20_4 from raspberry and C12_S_E7_4 from strawberry strains with high support (94 bootstrap value).
 T4 GCA 000292645.1 reference sequence is placed in the clade, which brunches off before the museum strains sampled without high support (belove 85 bootstrap value), and the B05.10 NCBI